junchangwang/dqueue/README.md

 ## Framework

 DQueue reuses the framework from Yang's WFQueue [1].
-So most files in these directory belong to Yang.
+So other files in this directory belong to Yang.
 Copyright of these files is LICENSE.wfqueue.
 For details about this framework, please check README.wfqueue.md.

 ## Compile and Run